• Skip to primary navigation

 Instructions

-• Cover the elderberries with the vinegar and water, then bring to a simmer and cook for 20 minutes on low heat.
+• Alternately, put the elderberries in a pot with a finger's width of water (1 cup), mash, bring to a simmer and cook for 20 minutes.

 Reader Interactions